GetRighhttt/PermissionsLocationInternet/README.md

 # PermissionsLocationInternet

-Another example of how to use permissions in Android.
+Another example of how to use permissions in Android working with the Internt, Coarse, and Fine location.